MicrosoftDocs/visualstudio-docs/docs/debugger/debug-live-azure-applications.md

    ![Type an expression](../debugger/media/snapshot-snappoint-conditions.png "Type an expression")

-   In the preceding illustration, the snapshot will only be taken for the snappoint when `visitor.FirstName == "Dan"`.
+   In the preceding illustration, the snapshot is only taken for the snappoint when `visitor.FirstName == "Dan"`.

 ## Set a logpoint

 In addition to taking a snapshot when a snappoint is hit, you can also configure a snappoint to log a message (that is, create a logpoint).
 You can set logpoints without having to redploy your app.
-Logpoints are virtually executed and cause no impact or side effects to your running application.
+Logpoints are executed virtually and cause no impact or side effects to your running application.

 #### To create a logpoint